pawrob/wolfAndSheep/README.md

 # wolfAndSheep
-Project for python basics, somulation of wolf and sheep
+Project for python basics, simulation of wolf and sheep